dLoProdz/OSSIEM/wazuh/README.md

 # Wazuh Docker Certificate Generation Script/Image

 This instructions are taken from the <a href="https://github.com/wazuh/wazuh-docker">Official Wazuh Docker Repo</a>.
+For our purposes only the first two steps are needed.

 ## Deploy Wazuh Docker in single node configuration